MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     // Include XML documentation comments for Swagger
     ```

-1. **Create the upload UI component (Blazor example):**
+1. **Create the upload UI component (Blazor page):**

-    Create a new file in the existing `Pages/` folder: `Pages/Documents.razor`
+    Create a new file in the existing `ContosoDashboard/Pages/` folder: `ContosoDashboard/Pages/Documents.razor`

-    This page will follow the same pattern as existing pages (Tasks.razor, Projects.razor, etc.) and integrate with the existing MainLayout and NavMenu.
+    This page will follow the same pattern as existing pages (Tasks.razor, Projects.razor, ProjectDetails.razor, Team.razor, Notifications.razor, Profile.razor) and integrate with the existing MainLayout.razor and NavMenu.razor in the ContosoDashboard/Shared/ folder.

+    Don't forget to:
+    - Add `@page "/documents"` directive at the top
+    - Add `@attribute [Authorize]` for authentication enforcement
+    - Inject DocumentService using `@inject`
+    - Use Bootstrap 5.3 classes for consistent styling
+    - Add navigation link to ContosoDashboard/Shared/NavMenu.razor

     ```razor
     @* Document Upload Page *@